 C2-g is a small data-driven consulting company with the mission to improve human decision-making under risk and uncertainty.
 Our approach utilizes best practices from computational cognitive science, machine learning and artificial intelligence to quantify human decision-making.
 Quantifying human performance allows for us to make an impact across several areas important to government and industry.
-We are currently not taking any new projects, but feel free to contact us with questions about our past work.
+We offer our services on a pro bono basis, so feel free to contact us with questions about how we can help address your data-driven needs.

 Erik J Schlicht, PhD, is the founder of the Computational Cognition Group, LLC.
 He conducted research at Harvard University, MIT, Caltech and the University of Minnesota; his research has also been covered by several media outlets.
 Visit his professional web page for further information about his research experience and a sample of his publications.